Stocks pull back on weak jobs gains – KION546

 One strategist said that Friday’s weak jobs report likely won’t be enough to push the Fed into slowing down the taper.

-“Inflation pressure has become such an issue,” said Katy Kaminski, chief research strategist at AlphaSimplex.
+“Inflation pressure has become such an issue,” said Katy Kaminski, chief research strategist at AlphaSimplex Group.
 “It’s affecting everybody.
 Regardless of how unpleasant it is to consider tightening credit and raising rates, it’s something that has to happen.”

 The-CNN-Wire